The legacy of Adam Perkins’s surreal ‘Welcome to Chili’s’ Vine

 The tributes to the video came pouring in, even from the Chili’s Twitter account, which wrote of Perkins, “He brought laughter to so many of us and will always be remembered and cherished.”

 Six years is an eternity in Internet time, but the video had never really disappeared from the public eye.
-Perkins published it on March 21, 2015 with the caption “I’m really proud of this one.”
-And, at the time of Vine’s shuttering, it had amassed more than 26 million views.
+Perkins published it on March 21, 2015, with the caption, “I’m really proud of this one.”
+At the time of Vine’s shuttering, it had amassed more than 26 million views.

 While it was far from Perkins’s only viral clip, it might be the one that best explained his comedy — and how he forever altered Internet humor.

-As Twitter user Yousef Alshaer wrote, “he literally built my sense of humor in grade 7.”
+As Twitter user Yousef Alshaer wrote, “He literally built my sense of humor in grade 7.”
 Added Jeremy Cabalona, “RIP Adam Perkins.
 The humor he created will go on for a generation. thinking of his loved ones today.”

 The Vine “is really emblematic of that moment in Internet culture.
 There’s no traditional punchline or setup.
 The caption itself doesn’t even directly speak to the joke.
-It’s just a guy fully committing to this brief moment of humor,” said Cabalona, a former Vine employee, via Twitter direct message.
+It’s just a guy fully committing to this brief moment of humor,” said Cabalona, a former Vine employee, via direct message on Twitter.
 He added that it “spawned a life of its own.
 I’ve had people say ‘welcome to Chili’s’ to me IRL and find out they’ve never seen the actual Vine.
 It has reverberated through the vocabulary of an entire generation organically.”

 Indeed, its tone — semi-ironic, semi-absurd, completely homemade — speaks to a then-budding, now-blossoming form of online comedy.
 It also perfectly encapsulated Vine.
-While the platform is a spiritual precursor to TikTok, Vine’s six-second limit — as compared to 60 — created its own brand of humor, one that hasn’t been entirely replicated since.
+While the platform is a spiritual precursor to TikTok, Vine’s six-second limit — as compared with 60 — created its own brand of humor, one that hasn’t been entirely replicated since.
 The lightning-fast, blink-and-you’ll-miss-it nature of “Welcome to Chili’s” made it all the funnier — and all the more loopable.

 One of the reasons it resonated was its insular nature.
 Cabalona pointed out that it “was easily missed by folks who were either too old or too young for the moment — or folks simply unplugged from that world.
 In a lot of ways, this Vine is part of a secret language.”